ejholmes/libopenfocus/README.md

 LibOpenFocus
 ============
-This is a C++ library (with some C compatability) for communicating with the OpenFocus device and bootloader.
+This is a C++ library (with some C compatibility) for communicating with the OpenFocus device and bootloader.
 For more information about OpenFocus, see https://github.com/CortexAstronomy/OpenFocus.

 Compiling From Source